moson-mo/mntray/README.md

 A small app which informs about announcements from manjaro.\
 It creates a tray icon with a menu showing the latest announcements from the Manjaro forum RSS feed.

-Announcements are retrieved from a WebSocket server (see [mnservice](https://github.com/moson-mo/mnservice/))
+Announcements are retrieved from a http server (see [mnserver](https://github.com/moson-mo/mnserver/)) via post request.

 This project is based on [Qt](https://www.qt.io) and the [Qt binding package](https://github.com/therecipe/qt) for golang.\
 In order to run this app the `qt5-base` package needs to be installed on your system.

 Why is it connecting to a server application rather then parsing the RSS feed directly?\
 The RSS feed can be quite large (around 300 to 500 KB).\
-Instead of downloading this file from the Manjaro forums host on a regular basis, it sets up a websocket connection and waits for the server to push the required data to the client.\
+Instead of downloading this file from the Manjaro forums host on a regular basis, it fetches news from mnserver.\
-So there's much less data to be transferred and less burden on the forum host and client.
+There's much less data to be transferred and less burden on the forum host and client since the data is stripped down to the bare minimum.
 </br>

 ## How to install